Travel News and Updates: What You Need to Know Over the Next Year

 Increase in Global Entry Fee

-The fee for new Global Entry memberships is set to increase from $100 to $120 for a 5-year membership starting October 1, 2024.
+The fee for new Global Entry memberships increased from $100 to $120 for a 5-year membership starting October 1, 2024.
 This trusted traveler program allows pre-approved U.S. citizens and residents to bypass long immigration lines when returning to the United States.

 ETIAS for European Travel